eldesh/basis_concept-zig/README.md

 # Basis Concept Zig

-**basis_concept-zig** is a collection library of "basis concept" and some operations on it.
+**basis_concept-zig** is a collection library of "basis concept" and some operations on them.
 Some basic concepts such as `Copyable` are provided.